 These principles aren’t meant to tell you how to do an investigation.
-They’re high level principles for you to consider alongside your own local processes and polices (including any relevant requirements under employment or data protection laws).
+They’re high-level principles for you to consider alongside your own local processes and polices (including any relevant requirements under employment or data protection laws).

 Our guiding principles:

-- Promote a just culture
+- Promote a culture of openness and learning

 - Have clear policies and procedures and follow best practice guidance